-There have been dramatic changes in the workforce landscape since the Great Recession ended in 2009.
-In order to embrace the “new normal” of our current workforce, we must acknowledge that it demands a broader talent management plan that integrates a dynamic mix of temporary and full time workers.
-A key component of this talent management plan is integrating Independent Consultants (“IC’s”) into temporary (contingent) workforce programs.
+Our current workforce demands a broad talent management plan that integrates a dynamic mix of temporary and full-time workers.
+A key component of this talent management plan is integrating independent professionals into contemporary workforce programs.
 Technology is leading the charge in this shift.

-Technology is a key driver to enabling these new workforce arrangements and creating momentum behind incorporating ICs into traditional contingent workforce programs.
-The sheer efficiency of automated, online engagement tools makes their widespread use inevitable; speed and agility are very attractive to buyer companies.
-We are starting to see some of the larger MSP and VMS organizations partner with online and freelancer staffing platforms to enable the influx of IC talent into organizations.
+Technology is a key driver to enabling these new workforce arrangements and creating momentum behind incorporating independent professionals into traditional contingent workforce programs.
+The sheer efficiency of automated, online engagement tools like online platforms makes their widespread use inevitable; speed and agility are very attractive to buyer companies.

-These tools do not eliminate worker classification risks, though some do provide functionality to mitigate this risk.
-The risk mitigation strategy is different for contingent and IC workers and it is critical to have the right strategy for each.
-The scrutiny around the engagement of ICs from federal and state agencies is not curbing the growth of ICs.
-It is, however, amplifying the incentive to define how ICs are screened, onboarded and managed with an eye toward mitigating misclassification risk.
-Clients are therefore becoming better educated on how to mitigate risk by standardizing their IC engagement and onboarding processes.
-Risk mitigation strategy will continue to be a priority as the usage of ICs continues to grow.
+However, while there are evolving federal and state laws around how to correctly engage independent contractors, this is not curbing the growth of independents.
+It is simply amplifying how independent contractors are screened, onboarded, and managed with an eye towards mitigating misclassification risk.
+Enterprises are becoming better educated on how to mitigate risk by standardizing their independent contractor engagement and onboarding processes.
+Risk mitigation strategy will continue to be a priority for businesses as the use of independent talent continues to grow.

 Learn more about the technology available today to help fuel your business strategy and accelerate your success.